mtandon09/CCBR_GATK4_Exome_Seq_Pipeline/README.md

   --rulegraph RULEGRAPH
                         Path to a PNG file to which the rules DAG will be written
+  --report REPORT       Path to an HTML file to which the snakemake report
+                        will be written
   --config CONFIG       Manually set the 'input_params' section of the
                         snakemake config file.
 Overrides any [input_params]
                         arguments.